shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

   * If you want to use the Android emulator: Download and install Android Studio (this is the easiest way I know of to work with the Android Virtual Device (AVD) Manager)
 * Can develop for web (this should be setup by default)

-Ideally, you will be able to run `flutter doctor -v` and have the report say, "No issues found!"
-However, there are some cases where having unresolved issues is fine for this class -- remember that XCode (iOS and macOS) is NOT required in CINS 467.
+You should be able to run `flutter doctor -v` and see a checkmark next to most categories (Flutter, Android Toolchain, Chrome, etc).
+If the report says, "No issues found!", then you are definitely good.
+You are also good if you have unresolved issues specifically related to developing desktop apps (Windows, macOS, or Linux) or iOS apps -- you do not need XCode (for iOS and macOS apps), Visual Studio (for Windows apps), or the Linux toolchain (for Linux apps) in CINS 467, so if you see issues in these categories, do not worry about it -- continue with the next steps.

 ### Code Editing